Low FODMAP flour can be a great way to enjoy baking if you have IBS.

 Oat flour is made from ground oats and can be prepared at home.
-According to Monash, oat flour is low FODMAP up to 60 g.
+According to Monash, oat flour is suitbale up to 60 g only.
 However, larger amounts of oats and oat flour are high FODMAP due to oligosaccharides content.

 Oat flour is a versatile ingredient.
 Oat flour works well in bread, cookies, pancakes, or cakes.

 Try making this low FODMAP oat flour soda bread to experiment with oat flour.

 Cassava flour is a low FODMAP flour